mfidino/mfidino.github.io/blog/_posts/2021-9-10-autologistic_multistate_occupancy.md

 0.1 & 0.5 & 0.4
 \end{bmatrix}$$

 It has three states, and the probability of transitioning from one state to another in a single time unit varies based on what state you are currently in.
-This matrix does not have any absorbing states (i.e., a state that, once entered, cannot be left).
-Because of this, this TPM is an irreducible stochastic matrix, which has some pretty unique properties.
-Perhaps the most useful in our case is that you can estimate a stationary probability vector, <span>$$\boldsymbol{\pi}$$</span>, which describes the distribution of the TPM after a "sufficently long time".
+Each row of this TPM sums to one.
+Another feature of this TPM is that it does not have any absorbing states (i.e., a state that, once entered, cannot be left).
+Because of this, this TPM is an *irreducible stochastic matrix*, which has some pretty unique properties.
+Perhaps the most useful in our case is that you can estimate a stationary probability vector, <span>$$\boldsymbol{\pi}$$</span>, which describes the long-term distribution of the TPM (i.e., the expected proportion of time each state should be visited).
 In terms of autologistic multistate occupancy models, this stationary probability vector describes the expected occupancy of each of the three states!

 How do you calculate <span>$$\boldsymbol{\pi}$$</span>?
 You need to solve this equation:

 $$\boldsymbol{\pi}TPM = \boldsymbol{\pi}$$

-This equation happens to have a lot of similarity to the equation for left eigenvectors:
+This equation, as it turns out, looks almost identical to the equation for left eigenvectors:

 $$x A = \lambda x$$

-where *x*, our left eigenvector, is a row vector that satisfies that above equation, *A* is a matrix (the TPM), and <span>$$\lambda$$</span> is an eigenvalue, which is a special scalar associated to a system of linear equations and tells you how variable the matrix *A* is around the eigenvector.
-Conceptually, eigenvectors have somewhat similar properties to the variance of your data around the best fit line of a linear regression, the an eigenvector is the more spread out the matrix is from the eigenvector.
+where *x*, our left eigenvector, is a non-zero row vector that satisfies the equation above, *A* is a *n* by *n* matrix (the TPM), and <span>$$\lambda$$</span> is an eigenvalue, which is a special scalar associated to a system of linear equations that ensures the equality above holds.

-Now, this brings me to another unique property of TPMs, namely that the leading eigenvalue of a TPM is always 1.
+For an *n* by *n* matrix we have *n* eigenvectors and *n* eigenvalues.
+However, in our case we are pretty much only interested in the first of each.
+This brings me to another unique property of TPMs: the leading eigenvalue of a TPM is always 1.
 This means that to calculate the left eigenvectors for a TPM we don't need to worry about the eigenvalue <span>$$\lambda$$</span>, and can just solve the equation <span>$$$$\boldsymbol{\pi}TPM = \boldsymbol{\pi}$$</span>.
 Here is how we can do this in R:

 ```R